ringcentral/engage-voice-embeddable/docs/message-transport.md

 # Message Transport

-We are using `postMessage` to interact with Engage Voice widget.
+We are using `postMessage` to interact with RingCX widget.
 For developers who are using `Adapter JS way` to integrate this widget, you don't need to case about the message transport as you can use `function` provide from `RCAdapter` object to interact with widget.

 For who are using iframe way or can't access `RCAdapter` object, you can create message transport by yourself: